seanbreckenridge/plaintext-playlist/README.md

   to instead recieve filenames from stdin expects filenames to be in the correct format
   (cd to your Music dir and use find for good results)

+  --auto-confirm can be passed with 'resolve' to automatically use the closest match instead of prompting you to choose one of the closest matching files to fix broken filepaths

   e.g.: find somedirectory -name "*.flac" | plainplay - add rock